 The Migraine Toolbox is a free, comprehensive “how-to” course in managing migraine.
 It covers the diagnosis and treatment of this disease.
 It includes downloadable practical tools – including questionnaires, medication guidelines for clinicians, a patient brochure and other resources.
 Those with migraine have many symptoms and therefore are seen by a wide range of medical professionals.
 This educational program will enable primary care physicians, nurses, pharmacists, gastroenterologists, and other non-headache specialists to care for these patients.

-The Migraine Symposium and Awards Ceremony is an educational and celebratory event that expands our understanding of migraine with the help of presentations by more than 35 experts and advocates from around the country.
+The Migraine Symposium is an educational and celebratory event that expands our understanding of migraine with the help of presentations by more than 35 experts and advocates from around the country.
 Each year, we dive into different topics to explore the spectrum of migraine.
 The symposium is divided into two tracks, one tailored to medical professionals and the other to patients and the general public, however, both programs are open to all attendees.

-AMD is creating two different video series for patient and caregiver education.
-The first is a set of high-quality, 3-D medical animations to educate people about what migraine is and how the current medications work in the body to alleviate symptoms.
-The second set will go in-depth into dozens of migraine-related topics using white-board style animation.
+This series includes high-quality, 3-D medical animations to educate people about what migraine is and how the current medications work in the body to alleviate symptoms.

 Shades for Migraine is an international social media awareness campaign created in 2017 by the Association of Migraine Disorders.
 Annually, on and around June 21, people living with migraine, their friends, families, and coworkers, post pictures on social media wearing sunglasses.
 Participants use the hashtag #ShadesForMigraine to help the campaign go viral.